 Fis the force acting on the object;

-Θis the angle between the force vector and lever arm.
-Typically, it is equal to 90°;
+θis the angle between the force vector and lever arm.
+Typically, it is equal to 90°; and

 Imagine that you try to open a door.
 The pivot point is simply where the hinges are located.
-The closer you are to the hinges, the bigger force you must use.
-If you use the handle, though, the lever arm will increase and the door will open with less force exerted.
+The closer you are to the hinges, the larger the force you must use.
+If you use the handle, though, the lever arm will increase, and the door will open with less force exerted.

-Do not confuse this concept with the centrifugal force - the centrifugal force is directed towards the pivot point, parallel to the lever arm.
-Such a force doesn't cause torque (you can check it, substituting an angle of 0° into the torque formula).
+💡 Do not confuse this concept with the centrifugal force - the centrifugal force is an inertial force that pulls away from the pivot point, parallel to the lever arm.
+Such a force doesn't cause torque (you can check it by substituting an angle of 0° into the torque formula).